-Five of the late Joanna Russ’ novels are now available digitally for the first time ever, after years in which her books were difficult to find.
+This March, we're celebrating the work of Joanna Russ, whose novels and nonfiction writing forever changed speculative fiction.
+Five of the late author's novels were released digitally in 2018 for the first time ever, after years in which her books were difficult to find.

 Hailed by her contemporary Samuel R. Delany as “one of the finest—and most necessary” American fiction writers of her time, Russ was a vocal feminist.
 She used her platform as a scholar, critic, and author to illuminate sexism both within sci-fi stories themselves, and within the community of authors writing it.

 Russ’ outspokenness made her and her work a source of occasionally vitriolic debate, so much so that, for better or for worse, ‘anger’ is the first word many associate with her.

 In a 1973 letter to Russ, sci-fi author Alice Sheldon—who Russ knew at the time by the male pen name James Tiptree Jr.—put it perfectly:

 “Do you imagine that anyone with half a functional neurone can read your work and not have his fingers smoked by the bitter, multi-layered anger in it?

 “It smells revolutionary—no, wait, not “revolutionary.”
 Not the usual.
 It smells and smoulders like a volcano buried so long and deadly it is just beginning to wonder if it can explode.
 Fantastic anger.”